mars-research/xv6/x86-port.md

 -- Instead of using one kernel page table and per-process user-space page tables, we map kernel space virtual addresses in every process' page tables.

+-- The first instruction executed after `syscall` is `swapgs`.
+Hence, it is important that `syscall` is never executed in ring-0 i.e., nesting syscalls will lead to crashes or undefined behaviour.

 To review
 ---------